Do tomato plants need to be pruned?

 Drawbacks of Pruning Tomato Plants

 Disease pathway.
 When you remove the sucker, it opens a wound, which can become a pathway for diseases or insects.
 I’ve never noticed this in my garden, but I can see how it could be a problem.
+Pinching the suckers when they are small would limit the size of this wound.

 Limiting photosynthesis.
 If the leaves produce sugar for the plant and the fruit, then with pruning, the plant loses some ability to produce that sugar.